plone/documentation/working-with-content/content-quality/content-quality-helpers.rst

 And after all that work, you can use `quintagroup.analytics <https://pypi.python.org/pypi/quintagroup.analytics>`_ to see your webmaster stats increase.
-Now lean back with your favourite hot beverage, you've earned it!
+Now lean back with your favorite hot beverage, you've earned it!